how to lay wood flooring

 Find out what you can expect from our professional fitting service by clicking here.

-1. How to measure a room for wood flooring
+- how to measure a room for new flooring

 If your room is perfectly square or rectangular, the area can be calculated by multiplying the width by the length.
 For example, a room that is 5m x 2m will need 10m2 of flooring.